Getting Started

 after all our environment setup is done, in this file you can read/write/modify the final environment once more

-before finalizing challenge setup.
+before finally coming to the challenge.
 Up until this point we have the binary with us, we can write this script

-to copy the final binary to a special publically available directory within the challenge specified as the static_dir
+to copy the final binary to the publically available directory within the challenge named public/

 script looks like for this particular challenge